G1OJS/BandOpticon/Change History.md

 # To-do list & ideas

 To do:
+  - look again at highlighting function & what loops are doing
+    - potentially replace by finding common entries first and then highlighting, rather than brute force loops
   - add a list option (replace tiles) as an *option*
   - make extra mode click not change global mode
   - add text to explain abbreviations